wren-lang/wren/doc/site/embedding/configuring-the-vm.markdown

           int line,
           const char* message)

-The type is one of:
+The type parameter is one of:

     :::c
     typedef enum
     {
       // A syntax or resolution error detected at compile time.
       WREN_ERROR_COMPILE,

       // The error message for a runtime error.
       WREN_ERROR_RUNTIME,

       // One entry of a runtime error's stack trace.
       WREN_ERROR_STACK_TRACE
     } WrenErrorType;

-When a compile error occurs, this is called once with type `WREN_ERROR_COMPILE`, the name of the module and line where the error occurs, and the error message.
+When a compile error occurs, `errorFn` is called once with type `WREN_ERROR_COMPILE`, the name of the module and line where the error occurs, and the error message.

-Runtime errors also include stack traces.
-To handle this, Wren first calls this with `WREN_ERROR_RUNTIME`, no module or line, and the runtime error's message.
+Runtime errors include stack traces.
+To handle this, Wren first calls `errorFn` with `WREN_ERROR_RUNTIME`, no module or line, and the runtime error's message.
-After that, a series of `WREN_ERROR_STACK_TRACE` calls are made for each line in the stack trace.
-Each of those has the module and line where the method or function is defined and [message] is the name of the method or function.
+After that, it calls `errorFn` again using type `WREN_ERROR_STACK_TRACE`, once for each line in the stack trace.
+Each of those calls has the module and line where the method or function is defined and `message` is the name of the method or function.

 If you leave this `NULL`, Wren does not report any errors.